An elementary alternative to ECH capacities

 where the supremum is over admissible symplectic four-manifolds $(X,\omega)$ for which there exists a symplectic embedding $\varphi:(X,\omega)\to (X',\omega')$. \end{definition}

 It follows from Lemma~\ref{lem:monotonicity} that Definition~\ref{def:sup} agrees with Definition~\ref{def:main} when $(X',\omega')$ is already an admissible symplectic four-manifold.

-\begin{remark} The definition of $c_k$ is inspired by the paper of McDuff-Siegel \cite{ms}, which gives a similar elementary definition of a sequence of symplectic capacities $\widetilde{\frak{g}}_k$, as an alternative to symplectic capacities that were defined in \cite{siegel} using rational symplectic field theory \cite{egh}.
+\begin{remark} The definition of $c_k$ is inspired by the paper of McDuff-Siegel \cite{ms}, which gives a similar elementary definition of a sequence of symplectic capacities $\widetilde{\frak{g}}_k$, as an alternative to symplectic capacities that were defined in \cite{siegel} using rational SFT \cite{egh}.
 The capacities $\widetilde{\frak{g}}_k$ are defined for symplectic manifolds of any dimension using genus zero holomorphic curves that are constrained to have contact of order $k$ with a local divisor.

 Some variants of Definition~\ref{def:main} are possible.
 For example one could require each component of the domain of $u$ to have genus zero; the resulting capacities may be related to the capacities $\widetilde{\frak{g}}_k$. \end{remark}